victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 # Gaze-Data-from-Web-Searching-Tasks
-Contains gaze data from participants with and without autism completing web searching tasks
+Contains gaze data from participants with and without autism completing web searching tasks (see Update at the bottom of the page fo rnew data)

 For using this data please cite: Yaneva, V., Ha, L.A., Eraslan, S., Yesilada, Y., and Mitkov, R. 2018.
 Detecting Autism Based on Eye-Tracking Data from Web Searching Tasks.
 Proceedings of the 18th Web for All Conference on The Internet of Accessible Things, W4A 2018, Lyon, France, 23-25 April, 2018.